Occupation of the Baltic states: Withdrawal of Russian troops and decommissioning the radars

 The Russian Federation assumed the burden and the subsequent withdrawal of the occupation force, consisting of about 150,000 former Soviet, now Russian, troops stationed in the Baltic states.
-In 1992 there were still 120,000 Russian troops there, as well as a large number of military pensioners, particularly in Estonia and Latvia.
+In 1992, there were still 120,000 Russian troops there, as well as a large number of military pensioners, particularly in Estonia and Latvia.

-During the period of negotiations, Russia hoped to retain facilities such as the Liepāja naval base, the Skrunda anti-ballistic missile radar station and the Ventspils space-monitoring station in Latvia and the Paldiski submarine base in Estonia, as well as transit rights to Kaliningrad through Lithuania.
+During the period of negotiations, Russia hoped to retain facilities such as the Liepāja naval base, the Skrunda anti-ballistic missile radar station, the Ventspils space-monitoring station in Latvia, and the Paldiski submarine base in Estonia, as well as transit rights to Kaliningrad through Lithuania.

 Contention arose when Russia threatened to keep its troops where they were.
-Moscow's linkage to specific legislation guaranteeing the civil rights of ethnic Russians was seen as an implied threat in the West, in the U.N.
-General Assembly and by Baltic leaders, who viewed it as Russian imperialism.
+Moscow tied its concessions to specific legislation guaranteeing the civil rights of ethnic Russians, which was seen as an implied threat in the West, in the U.N.
+General Assembly, and by Baltic leaders, who viewed it as Russian imperialism.

-Lithuania was the first to complete the withdrawal of Russian troops—on 31 August 1993—owing in part to the Kaliningrad issue.
+Lithuania was the first to see the complete withdrawal of Russian troops—on 31 August 1993—owing in part to the Kaliningrad issue.

 Subsequent agreements to withdraw troops from Latvia were signed on 30 April 1994, and from Estonia on 26 July 1994.
 Continued linkage on the part of Russia resulted in a threat by the U.S. Senate in mid-July to halt all aid to Russia in case the forces were not withdrawn by the end of August.
 Final withdrawal was completed on 31 August 1994.
 Some Russian troops remained stationed in Estonia in Paldiski until the Russian military base was dismantled and the nuclear reactors suspended operations on 26 September 1995.
 Russia operated the Skrunda-1 radar station until it was decommissioned on 31 August 1998.
 The Russian Government then had to dismantle and remove the radar equipment; this work was completed by October 1999 when the site was returned to Latvia.
 The last Russian soldier left the region that month, marking a symbolic end to the Russian military presence on Baltic soil.

 Civilian toll

+During the 1940–1941 and 1944–1991 occupations, 605,000 inhabitants of the three countries in total were either killed or deported (135,000 Estonians, 170,000 Latvians and 320,000 Lithuanians).
+Their properties and personal belonging were confiscated and given to newly arrived colonists – economic migrants, Soviet military, NKVD personnel, as well as functionaries of the Communist Party.

-The estimated human costs of the Nazi and Soviet occupations is presented in the table below.
+The estimated human costs of the occupations are presented in the table below.